ranchor/coding-patterns/Trees/readme.md

 2. [Validate Binary Search Tree](https://leetcode.com/problems/validate-binary-search-tree/)

 ### Serialize and Deserialize tree
+**Serialize**
+* Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.
+* *Serialize binary tree*: In that case we converting binary structure or object into string using preorder.(encode)

+**Deserialize**
+* Reconstruct the tree from serailize sequence data(string)
+* *Deserialize binary tree*: converting string to binary tree using preorder (decode)

 1. [Serialize and Deserialize Binary Tree](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/)
 1. [Serialize and Deserialize BST](https://leetcode.com/problems/serialize-and-deserialize-bst/)